|

 observatory until October 1891, well after the second transit, and other

+telescopes had to be used during the event.
 The meagerness of comments and manuscripts on astronomy in Brother Peter’s,

 Prof. Timothy Howard’s and Prof. Arthur Stace's files in the University